Archive and Functions in Linux Servers

 Data Backup

-Archive is used to backup important data on the server.
+The archive is used to back up important data on the server.
 By creating archives of relevant files and directories, data can be securely stored and can be restored if needed.

 Log Archiving